 There is no absolute security on the internet or through a network.
-Because our equipment are regularly connected on the internet and there is some communication, we need to protect the criticals information we exchange.
+Because our equipment is regularly connected to the internet and there is some communication, we need to protect the critical information we exchange.
 Encryption will be a welcome safeguard for whenever you, your family, or business partners need to communicate sensitive information from one side of the globe to the other.
 Encryption provides confidentiality although signing binds the identity of the message source to this message.
 It ensures data integrity, message authentication, and non-repudiation altogether.

 The principles of encrypting and signing messages

 Message encryption makes the whole message unreadable to anyone but the owner of the corresponding private key.
 When you sign a message, then it creates a fingerprint for the message just to make sure that the content hasn't been altered, but it has no effect on the message itself and the message will never be encrypted.
 The fingerprint can be verified against a public key.
 This does not make a message unreadable to anyone but can verify that the message really originated from the sender and was not altered since.
 Of course, this requires you to trust the public key.

 The security is assured by private and public keys.
 Any private key has one public key and any public key has one private key it is always one to one mapping.
 Establishing a secure communication means that you have already exchanged public keys with people or organization you trust in.
 So each party has their own private key and the other user's public key.